Mai Po Marshes

 A guide giving a lesson to a student outing tour.

 Mai Po Marshes (米埔濕地; Hong Kong Hakka: Mi^{3}bu^{4} Sip^{5}ti^{4}) is a nature reserve located in San Tin near Yuen Long in Hong Kong.
 It is situated within Yuen Long District.

 It is part of Deep Bay, an internationally significant wetland that is actually a shallow estuary, at the mouths of Sham Chun River, Shan Pui River (Yuen Long Creek) and Tin Shui Wai Nullah.
 Inner Deep Bay is listed as a Ramsar site under Ramsar Convention in 1995, and supports globally important numbers of wetland birds, which chiefly arrive in winter and during spring and autumn migrations.
 The education center and natural conservation area is 380 acre wide and its surrounding wetland has an area of 1500 acres (6 km^{2}).
 It provides a conservation area for mammals, reptiles, insects, and over 350 species of birds.

-The reserve is managed by the World Wide Fund for Nature Hong Kong since 1983 and WWF runs professionally guided visits for the public and schools to the reserve; the Agriculture, Fisheries and Conservation Department has responsibilities for the Ramsar site as a whole.
+The reserve is managed by the World Wide Fund for Nature Hong Kong (WWF) since 1983.
+The organization runs professionally guided visits for the public and schools to the reserve.
+The Agriculture, Fisheries and Conservation Department has responsibilities for the Ramsar site as a whole.
 Deep Bay faces threats, including pollution, local urban development plans and rising mudflat levels that perhaps arise from intense urbanization, especially (in recent years) on the north, Shenzhen side of the bay.

 In recent years, it housed over 55,000 migrating birds, including Saunders's gull (Chroicocephalus saundersi) and a quarter of the world's Black-faced spoonbill (Platalea minor) population.
 However, the overall numbers are declining every year.
 The critically endangered Spoon-billed sandpiper (Calidris pygmaea) is still recorded regularly on migration.
 The reserve also includes inter-tidal mangroves along with 24 traditionally operated shrimp ponds (called Gei Wai locally) to provide food for the birds.
 Mai Po Marshes receives some 32,000 visitors annually.